endojs/endo/packages/compartment-mapper/README.md

 The `importLocation` function runs a compartmentalized application off the file system.
-The `endowments` are properties to add to the `globalThis` in the global scope of the application's main package compartment.
+The `globals` are properties to add to the `globalThis` in the global scope of the application's main package compartment.
 The `modules` are built-in modules to grant the application's main package compartment.